Medieval Engineers: Versions

 Version 0.1, released on February 19, 2015, introduced the creative-only version of the game, which was limited to a surface landmass of, at most, 2 game-kilometers squared.

 Version 0.2, released periodically throughout May and June 2015, introduced survival construction mode, including the need to gather resources and to maintain the player's various stats.

 Version 0.3, released on October 18, 2016, introduced the full planet-sized version of the game (10 km radius), with a full multi-layer map and a fast-travel system.

 Version 0.4, released on December 13, 2016, introduced farming (using both a hand tool and mechanical blocks), with the ability to plant items such as wheat, herbs, flax, cabbage, and pumpkins, and later harvest the ripened products.

 Version 0.5, released on May 9, 2017, introduced the use of the shovel and thus the ability to deform and reform voxel terrain in survival mode.

 Version 0.6, released on November 21, 2017, introduced a new (replacement) Earth-like planet with new biomes, new resources, tools and mechanical blocks, and research quests.

-Version 0.7.1 released on February 14, 2019, delivered a major overhaul of Audio, Visual smoothing, and blocks.
+Version 0.7.1 released on February 14, 2019, delivered a major overhaul of audio, visual, and block smoothing.
 The world gained regional chunking to reduce active memory usage, new trees and existing trees updated, block visuals gained parallax shading, added blueprints akin to Space Engineers with a Medieval Engineers style, and many improvements to the UI and quality-of-life features.

-Reception
+Version 0.7.2 released on March 17, 2020, and met the community with a few bug fixes to resolve some crashes as well as a fix for disappearing grids.
+This release coincided with the announcement of the official and final release of the game, leaving Early Access.

+CE Version 0.7.3 hit the community on April 7, 2022, with 75 improvements and the simultaneous announcement of the concept of the Community Edition.
+The vast majority of the improvements were bug fixes.
+A follow-up patch was released on July 13 the same year with an additional 39 improvements.